4th grade language arts

 Funny Fairy Tale Grammar

-It has one-page sections that explain each concept and then it has funny exercises based on well-known fairytales… but with a twist.
+It has one-page sections that explain each concept and then it has funny exercises based on well-known fairytales, but with a twist.

-M. had a blast working through it independently.
+Marc had a blast working through it independently.
 He loved re-writing the tale of “The Three Microscopic Pigs” it was right up his alley with his obsession on microorganisms.

 These workbooks are full of such funny exercises that kids can use to review what they know and even learn new things.